✓ Lagt i kurven → Se kurv

 • Remove large piles of snow/ice if they accumulate in one spot

-A court that is closed properly in October will be quicker and easier to open in May.
+A court closed properly in October will be quicker and easier to open in May.

-For the board: Consider allocating a small budget for an “autumn work party” with pizza/coffee.
+Consider allocating a small budget for an autumn work party with pizza and coffee.
 Good atmosphere + shared effort = better results and a stronger club culture.